Hennepin Probate / Mental Health Court

 NOTICE:

-Anyone who seeks to be appointed as a guardian or conservator in the Hennepin County Probate Court must watch the Guardianship / Conservatorship Educational Video and file the Oath and Acceptance Form (#GAC 1-U) before they appear at their initial hearing.
-Click the Videos sub-tab in this section for more details.
+Anyone who seeks to be appointed as a guardian or conservator in the Hennepin County Probate Court must watch the Guardian Orientation Video or Conservator Orientation Video and file the Oath and Acceptance Form (#GAC 1-U) before they appear at their initial hearing.

 What is guardianship

-A legal arrangement under which a guardian who is appointed by a court, has the legal right and duty to care for another person (the "ward") because of the person’s inability to legally act on his or her own behalf due to minority or mental or physical incapacity.
+A legal arrangement under which a guardian who is appointed by a court, has the legal right and duty to care for another person (the "person subject to guardianship") because of the person’s inability to legally act on his or her own behalf due to being a minor or having a mental or physical incapacity.

 What is conservatorship

-A conservatorship is similar to a guardianship except that the conservator who has been appointed by the court has powers and duties over the incapacitated person’s estate.
+A conservatorship is similar to a guardianship except that the conservator who has been appointed by the court has powers and duties over the person subject to guardianship's estate.

 Successors

-If the court appointed you to be a guardian and/or conservator, but you are no longer able to serve in that role, you should consult with an attorney right away about asking the Court to appoint a Successor Guardian or Conservator by completing and filing a new Petition for Appointment of Guardian or Conservator Form #GAC 5-U. To ask the court to discharge you from your role, you must file a Petition with the court and identify someone else who may be qualified to serve as a guardian and/or conservator.
+If the court appointed you to be a guardian and/or conservator, but you are no longer able to serve in that role, you should consult with an attorney right away about asking the Court to appoint a Successor Guardian or Conservator by completing and filing a new Petition for Appointment of Successor Guardian/Conservator (GAC402)

-Learn more in the Guardianship and Conservatorship Help Topic »
+Learn more in the Guardianship Help Topic and Conservatorship Help Topic.

 Mai Khou Yang

-Role and responsibilities of a Court Visitor »
+Learn more about the Role and responsibilities of a Court Visitor.

 How can I find out if a guardianship or conservatorship has been established for a person in Hennepin County?